Key takeaways

 When to Choose Orca

-- Choose Orca when: You're a Laravel developer wanting Claude Code integrated directly into your app's browser
+- Choose Orca when: You're a Laravel developer wanting Claude Code integrated directly into your app's browser — and you're comfortable adopting an unmaintained package or forking it

 - Choose Polyscope when: You want a standalone Mac agent orchestrator (also from the Laravel ecosystem)